-In this article, we will show you how to redirect your 404 page to your home page in WordPress.
+In this article, we’ll show you exactly how to redirect your 404 page to your home page in WordPress, just like guiding a lost friend back to the party.

 Why Redirect Your 404 Page to Your WordPress Home Page?